 The repetition of words can cause the listener to feel like they’re slipping into an out of body experience.
 The words become ambiance, their latent meaning cemented deep in the minds of the audience whether they’re fully conscious of it or not.
 Several tracks can pass without the listener even noticing.
 For some artists this may be the adverse reaction they’re hoping to achieve but for Solange this is a calculated choice.

 Perhaps this effect is also thanks to Solange’s sonorous vocal performance throughout the whole record.
 She commands a soprano style of singing whilst blending a plethora of other tones and musical genres together.
-It’s more than just a soul record it takes a variety of styles and mishmashes them into an astonishingly unique record.
-This is yet another deliberate choice made by Solange as she takes the time to pay homage to the chopped and screwed style of remixing which was pioneered in Houston in the late 1980s and early ’90s.
-This homage is best heard in tracks like “Almeda” and “The Sound of Rain.”
+It’s more than just a soul record; it takes a variety of styles and mishmashes them into a genre-bending experience.
+This is yet another deliberate choice made by Solange.
+She takes the time to pay homage to the chopped and screwed style of remixing which was pioneered in Houston in the late 1980s and early ’90s.
+This tribute is best heard in tracks like “Almeda” and “The Sound of Rain.”
 However, the aforementioned dream-like effect created by Solange is best demonstrated by the opener of her album.

 The very first track of When I Get Home begins with Solange repeating the phrase “things I imagined” and after the time signature changes, in one big crescendo, she repeats “taking on the light” before the track finally simmers down and seamlessly transitions into the following interlude.
 At a glance one might notice a possible disadvantage that comes with this style of music.
 The lack of complexity in her lyricism makes her music incredibly simple.
 However, what she lacks in lyricality she makes up for in pure substance.
 Her voice essentially becomes the music, rather than just layering over top of it.
 So much is apparent in “Things I Imagined” which features a piano that plays in time with her singing and in the same key as her voice.
 Her overwhelming focus on the sound of her record is self-evident and continues throughout the entire release.
 This is ground rarely tread by artists so hearing it done now is very refreshing.